Overview of Good Corporate Governance Policies and Practices

 - As the meeting was conducted in the form of an electronic meeting (e-Meeting), the Company utilized information technology systems and a barcode system to ensure transparency and facilitate the registration process for shareholders who had pre-registered or submitted a proxy in advance.
 Shareholders who expressed their intention to attend the e-Meeting were able to log in to the meeting system at least two hours before the scheduled meeting time, in accordance with the user manual for attending the e-Meeting, which had been published and distributed to shareholders in advance.

-- At the Annual General Meeting of Shareholders held on 21 June 2024, the Company Secretary provided clear explanations regarding the voting procedures, vote-counting methods, procedures for raising questions, and other meeting protocols to ensure that the meeting was conducted in an orderly and efficient manner.
+- The Company Secretary provided clear explanations regarding the voting procedures, vote-counting methods, procedures for raising questions, and other meeting protocols to ensure that the meeting was conducted in an orderly and efficient manner.

 - The Chairman of the meeting conducted the shareholders’ meeting in accordance with the sequence of agenda items as specified in the notice of the meeting.
 No additional agenda items were introduced without prior notice to the shareholders.

-- The Company invited a representative from Baker & McKenzie Company Limited to act as an observer to ensure that the shareholders’ meeting was conducted with transparency and in compliance with applicable laws and the Company’s Articles of Association.
+- The Company invited a representative from legal consultant company to act as an observer to ensure that the shareholders’ meeting was conducted with transparency and in compliance with applicable laws and the Company’s Articles of Association.
 A complete and accurate record of the meeting minutes was prepared.
-Details of the 2024 Annual General Meeting of Shareholders are available under the “Shareholders’ Meeting” section of the Company’s Investor Relations website.
+Details of Annual General Meeting of Shareholders are available under the “Shareholders’ Meeting” section of the Company’s Investor Relations website.

 1.2.7) Notification of meeting resolutions and minutes of shareholder meetings

-- The Company disclosed the summary of resolutions passed at the shareholders’ meeting, including the voting results for each agenda item, to shareholders and the general public via the information disclosure system of the Stock Exchange of Thailand on the same day as the meeting.
-The minutes of the shareholders’ meeting, in both Thai and English, were also published on the Company’s website within 14
+The Company disclosed the summary of resolutions passed at the shareholders’ meeting, including the voting results for each agenda item, to shareholders and the general public via the Stock Exchange of Thailand's disclosure channels on the same day following the conclusion of the meeting.
+The Company also publishes the shareholders' meeting minutes in both Thai and English on the Company's website within 14 days.

 Section 2: Equitable Treatment of Shareholders